Royal Ascot gossip: Gallop news and whispers

-Our top gossip column is back and expecting Oisin Murphy to strike in the Duke of Edinburgh Stakes on day four of Royal Ascot.
+Our top gossip column is back and expecting William Haggas to land Saturday's Hardwicke Stakes with a major improver.

-INSTINCTIVE MOOD looks a solid each-way investment in a very open Group Two Norfolk Stakes at Royal Ascot on Thursday.

-Clive Cox has a very good record in the juvenile events at Royal Ascot and this son of Showcasing was pencilled in as a possible for the meeting even before his comfortable debut win over Poderoso at Bath last month.

 FLOTUS could not have been more impressive when she quickened clear of what looked a decent field on her debut at Goodwood 27 days ago, and she is just preferred to Andrew Balding's highly rated Sandrine in the Group 3 Albany Stakes at Royal Ascot on Friday.
 The Simon and Ed Crisford team have long held the view they have some very good two year olds this year, and this filly underlined the point, along with an impressive debut winner at Thirsk on Tuesday.
 Flotus handled the easy ground well at the Sussex course, and should be able to handle even softer conditions if the forecast rain materialises.